Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Community Psychology, Liberation Psychology, & Ecopsychology

 DPC 781, 2 units

 This course places Euro-American approaches to depth psychology into conversation with psychologies of liberation arising from Asia, Africa, Central, and South America.
 By focusing on dialogue as their common methodology, we reflect on how one can integrate psychologies that have focused primarily on the individual and the intrapsychic with psychologies that look at the psychological through the lens of culture.
 How does this integration lead us to work with dream, symptom, image, and calling?
 How does it help us imagine depth psychological work with psychological suffering and well-being through small group and community participatory fieldwork and research?
 We examine the development of dialogical capacities across the intrapsychic, interpersonal, and group domains.
-This course lays the theoretical and practical foundation for depth psychologically oriented community fieldwork and research.
+This course lays the theoretical and practical foundation for depth psychologically oriented community and ecopsychological fieldwork and research.

 Indigenous Psychologies I